SchokiCoder/rshui/docs/goals.md

 - header
 - title
-- body (menu / multiline-feedback)
+- entry
+- entry on which the user's cursor is hovering
 - feedback line
-- menu entry on which the user's cursor is hovering
 - internal command line

 The keybinds and commands are generally inspired by Vim and Neovim.